 2. Sending scans images, referral letters and reports on to Medica Ireland, who report our medical studies.
 Reports are carried out by fully qualified and accredited consultant radiologists through Medica Ireland.
 Medica Ireland is also a data processor for our company for the purpose of consultant radiologist report provision.

 3. Opening letters from hospitals and consultants.
 The letters could be appended to a patient’s paper file or scanned into their electronic patient record.

 4. Scanning clinical letters, radiology reports and any other documents not available in electronic format.

 5. Downloading laboratory results performing integration of these results into the electronic patient record.

 6. Photocopying or printing documents for referral to consultants.

 7. Handling, printing, photocopying and postage of medico legal and life assurance reports, and of associated documents.

-Global Diagnostics is also a data processor for our company for the purpose of consultant radiologist report provision for all these medical ultrasounds.
+Medica is also a data processor for our company for the purpose of consultant radiologist report provision for all these medical ultrasounds.
 We use Cliniko as a practice management software solution.
 We store all our patient records on this platform and process the data for us.
 We have agreements signed with both these companies in order to ensure safety of your patient records in line with GDPR.